 Join us in Wellington, New Zealand for the Capital City Complex Systems Symposium, 24-25 February 2026.

-The Capital City Complex Systems Symposium 2026 will be held from 24-25 February 2026 at the Tiakiwai Conference Centre in the National Library of New Zealand in Wellington, New Zealand.
+The Capital City Complex Systems Symposium 2026 will take place on 24–25 February 2026 at the Tiakiwai Conference Centre, National Library of New Zealand, Wellington.

 Carl Bergstrom is a professor of biology at the University of Washington.
 Though trained in mathematical evolutionary biology, Carl addresses a broad range of problems across natural and social sciences with a unifying theme of how information flows.
 Within biology, Carl studies problems such as how communication evolves and how natural selection puts information into the genome.
 In the philosophy and sociology of science, he studies how the incentives created by scientific institutions shape scholars’ research strategies and, in turn, our scientific understanding of the world.
 In network science, he explores how to extract the relevant information from massive networks comprising tens of millions of nodes, and how information flows through networks of this scale.
 Most recently he has started to focus on how social media and large language models facilitate the spread of disinformation, with a particular focus on what we as educators can do to stem this accursed tide.